RalphORama/ThreeFiveSevenGame/README.md

 ####Roadmap:
 These are the features that I'd like to add (in order of importance).

-- [x] Turn system.
-- [x] Confirmation prompt when 'restart' button is clicked.
-- [x] Automatic detection of when a game is done (i.e. only one square left).
 - [ ] Disable tabbing through squares.
 - [ ] Make window respawn in same position (rather than center of screen) when reset button is clicked.
-- [ ] Custom names for each player, rather than just "Player 1" and "Player 2"

 ####Compiling:
 ```